Sojitz Corporation

 Includes carbon offsets from certificates, introduction of internal carbon pricing under consideration, which supports the reduction of CO2.

-Scope 3 refers mainly to the indirect CO2 emissions generated in the supply chain.
+Scope3 refers mainly to the indirect CO2 emissions generated in the supply chain.
 Trading companies have extensive supply chains from upstream to downstream.
 If all of Sojitz’s current natural resource interests were burned, it would generate approximately 400 million tons of CO2.
-This amount greatly exceeds the 1 million tons of CO2 emissions generated from Sojitz Group’s direct energy use (Scope 1 + 2).
-Sojitz therefore views addressing these Scope 3 emissions as a major social responsibility.
+This amount greatly exceeds the 1 million tons of CO2 emissions generated from Sojitz Group’s direct energy use (Scope1 and 2).
+Sojitz therefore views addressing these Scope3 emissions as a major social responsibility.

-For this reason, in March, 2021, Sojitz moved up the scheduled timeline for achieving its emission reduction targets for thermal coal interests.
-Sojitz has also newly-established the following policies and targets for oil interests and coking coal interests.
-In coking coal-related business, Sojitz will actively engage in new business opportunities associated with technological innovations, such as CO2 capture and new iron-making methods to reduce CO2 emissions.
+For this reason, Sojitz has established the following strategic targets for natural resource interests.
+In its coking coal-related business, Sojitz will actively engage in new business opportunities associated with technological innovations, such as CO2 capture and new iron-making methods.

 Targets (Natural Resource Interests)